Guatemalan Fiambre Salad

 This Fiambre Guatemalan Salad is a simplified version, still containing many ingredients, yet nowhere near as many as the traditional version.

-Feel free to add or delete what you wish.
+Feel free to add or delete what you wish, that is the beauty of Guatemalan Fiambre!

 Some traditional ingredients may be challenging to find in certain areas of the USA, yet are fun to try if you have a chance.